Losing is Not a Dirty Word.

 “You can’t win unless you learn how to lose.”

 I find it interesting that so often the first question out of an adult’s mouth after a tournament is, “Did you win?”
 We are so focused on winning.
 I have seen parents really upset when their child loses a bout.
 I will admit, I have certainly been there.
 I have had to take a quick walk around the block at a NAC, after watching Stafford blow an 8 point lead and lose.
-All that money.
-Flights, hotels, travel expenses.
+All that money - flights, hotels, travel expenses.
 For what?
 I’ve been so upset.
 But, I have a great poker face.
 I’ve developed it out of necessity, because that is what my son needs.
 He needs to see me shrug my shoulders and say, “Oh, well.
 No big deal.”
 It sometimes takes me a minute.
 Or two.
 He needs that from me because he is so overwhelmed with disappointment, frustration, and anger at himself.
-And I see him after he loses.
+I see him after he loses.
 He beats himself up.
 Nothing I say will ever be as harsh as what he is saying to himself.
 How do I know that?
 He told me.
 When he told me that, I realized I needed to change, to find a way to help him deal with losing.
-And I started to think about losing.
-What it means.
+I started to think about losing, and what it means.

 Losing is not a dirty word.

 I know this sounds crazy, but appreciate all of those losses, and make them mean something.
 As your child progresses in fencing, fencing itself gets more sophisticated, and the pressure gets intense.
-In Y10, a child just has to show up at a regional event to qualify for Summer Nationals, and they are guaranteed to get out of pools and experience at least one Direct Elimination bout through Y14.
+In Y10, a child just has to show up at a regional event to qualify for Summer Nationals, and they are guaranteed to get out of pools and experience at least one Direct Elimination bout.
 But everything changes in Cadet.
 The bottom 20% out of pools get eliminated and don’t even make it to the DEs.
 Everything gets much more competitive, and much more stressful.
 Helping your child through those early losses, helping him find a way to make his fencing stronger, or helping her control her emotions on the strip, will pay off so much more in the long run than some medal.
 Stafford has a lot of medals.
 He might remember when he got each of them.
 But I bet he remembers the losses more.
 And the lessons learned.

 Losing will also help your child learn about sportsmanship.
 In fencing, fencers have to shake their opponent’s hand and salute the referee when the bout ends.
 I have seen fencers throw their masks, refuse to shake hands, and basically throw temper tantrums.
 That behavior can result in a black card, and elimination from the tournament.
 When a child loses, I have seen parents yell at the referee, at the coach, at their child.
 It is like a parent temper tantrum.
-And I expect to see that same behavior from the child eventually.
-Because that is what they are being taught.
+I expect to see that same behavior from the child eventually, because that is what they are being taught.
 I believe we have a huge responsibility to help our children become successful participants in society and in the world.
 We all want our children to succeed.
 But true success encompasses failure.
 So work on your poker face.
 I do.

-Kathryn Atwood, fencing parent for seven years.
+Kathryn Atwood, fencing parent for eight years.
 I welcome any comments, questions, suggestions for topics, etc.